-RTI is the implementing partner of the Sanitation Technology Platform (STeP).
-STeP helps transformative sanitation technologies reach the 4.5 billion people worldwide who don't have access to safely managed sanitation by de-risking and accelerating novel sanitation solutions.
-We help partners - technology developers, commercial partners, and financing partners - develop strong business models, field test products in real-world contexts, and identify and nurture the partnerships needed to achieve impact.
+RTI is the implementing partner of the Sanitation Technology Platform (STeP), funded by the Bill & Melinda Gates Foundation (BMGF).
+STeP helps transformative sanitation technologies reach the 4.5 billion people worldwide who don't have access to safely managed sanitation by de-risking and accelerating innovative sanitation solutions.
+We help technology developers, commercial partners, and financing partners develop strong business models, field test products in real-world contexts, and identify and nurture the partnerships needed to achieve impact.

 Field Testing - field test with local partners in the target markets to inform design and development.

 Market Intelligence and Business Planning - design a strong business plan for your idea using market intelligence.

 Commercialization and Technology Transfer - make critical connections to support technology transfer and business launch.